-PYLARIFY® PET/CT Case Studies
+PYLARIFY PET/CT Case Studies

-In 2 patients with similar clinical presentation, PYLARIFY® PET/CT
+In 2 patients with similar clinical presentation, PYLARIFY® PET/CT reveals each patient's unique extent of disease1

 CASE 1: 73-YEAR-OLD MAN

-BCR after radical prostatectomy and lymph node dissection | pT2N0M0 | Gleason 3+4 | PSA: 0.8 ng/mL
+BCR after radical prostatectomy and lymph node dissection pT2N0M0 | Gleason 3+4 | PSA: 0.8 ng/mL

 with BCR in peri-rectal lymph node